 A Collaboration between the University of Surrey and the Ethox Foundation

 Welcome to the International Care Ethics (ICE) Observatory website

-The ICE Observatory is based in the School of Health and Social Care, Faculty of Health and Medical Sciences at the University of Surrey, Guildford, UK.
+The ICE Observatory is based in the School of Health Sciences, Faculty of Health and Medical Sciences at the University of Surrey, Guildford, UK.
 It was launchedon 5th February 2014 and succeeds the International Centre for Nursing Ethics which was established in 1999 by Verena Tshudin and Geoffrey Hunt.

 The overall aim of the International Care Ethics (ICE) Observatory is to engage in research and scholarship that illuminates the importance and complexity of care activities and underpins innovative and effective interventions that develop and sustain ethical care practices.
 The ICE Observatory acts as an inter-disciplinary, national and international hub of educational, organisational and research expertise and activity to revalue care and promote an in-depth understanding of, and commitment to, ethics in health and social care.

 - Undertake high quality philosophical and empirical collaborative research and scholarship in ethics of care;

 - Advocate for the rights and interests of those who receive care, their families and friends, and of care-givers;

 - Disseminate research findings and scholarship that impact positively and meaningfully on care practices;

 - Develop, implement and evaluate ethics educational interventions;

 - Provide consultancy and leadership education that promotes ethical practices in care organisations; and